modular-magician/terraform-provider-google-beta/website/docs/r/dns_policy.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `enable_dns64_all_queries` - (Optional) Specifies whether to allow networks bound to this policy to use DNS64 for IPv6-only VM instances.

 <a name="nested_alternative_name_server_config"></a>The `alternative_name_server_config` block supports: